bpucker/CoExp/README.md

 # CoExp
-This tool allows the identified of genes that are co-expressed with a set of genes of interest.
+CoExp allows the identified of genes that are co-expressed with a set of genes of interest.
 A list of genes and a count table are provided.
 A co-expression analysis is performed for each gene in the list.
 All pairs of genes above a certain cutoff are reported in the result table.

+This repository also contains several scripts required to process RNA-seq data sets with kallisto.
+This leads to the generation of count tables that are suitable for the actual co-expression analysis.
+There is also a script for the filtering of count tables to exclude suspicious/bad samples.

-## Usage ##
+## CoExp analysis ##

 ```
 Usage